Your Essential Guide to the Chinese Particle 了

 上课了,上课了。(Shànɡkè le,shànɡkè le.)

-Class has begun, class has begun.
+The class has begun, the class has begun.

 下雪了。(Xiàxuě le.)